BeckmannundPartnerCONSULT/DocumentationTree/other_versions/readme.txt

-This repository contains different versions of the documentation tree.
+This repository contains different versions of the documentation tree and interactive-dynamic table of contents.

 IUP-Lua is taken from https://webserver2.tecgraf.puc-rio.br/iup/ with the licence: